seL4/docs/Developing/Building/Using.md

 cmake -DCROSS_COMPILER_PREFIX=arm-linux-gnueabi- -DCMAKE_TOOLCHAIN_FILE=../kernel/gcc.cmake <OTHER_COMMAND_LINE_OPTIONS_HERE> -G Ninja ..
 ```

+We now break down each component in the above invocation:

+ * `-D` defines a variable, in the form `X=Y`.
+ * `CROSS_COMPILER_PREFIX` specifies the toolchain for cross-compilation, which cannot be after
+    build directory initialisation.
+For further details, please see the "Cross Compiling"
+    below.
+ * `CMAKE_TOOLCHAIN_FILE` which indicates that CMake should load the specified file as a
+   'toolchain' file.
+A toolchain file is able to set up the C compiler, linker etc. for building the project.
+    In example we assume a typical project layout, where seL4 is in the 'kernel' directory, at the top level.
+    The [gcc.cmake](https://github.com/seL4/seL4/blob/master/gcc.cmake)' file from the seL4 repository
+     up C compilers and linkers using the `CROSS_COMPILER_PREFIX`.
+ * `-G Ninja` tells CMake to generate Ninja build scripts as opposed to GNU Makefiles.
+Only Ninja scripts are supported by parts of the kernel.
+ * `..` is the path to the top-level `CMakeLists.txt` file describing this project, which in this
+   case is placed in the root directory of the project.

-We also provide a shorthand wrapping script which hides all of these necessary
+We also provide a shorthand wrapping script which abstracts the into a shorted command:
-arguments other than the cross-compiler toolchain arguments, so you can instead
-invoke cmake by proxy via our wrapping script, like this:

 ```sh
 ../init-build -DCROSS_COMPILER_PREFIX=arm-linux-gnueabi- <COMMAND_LINE_OPTIONS_HERE>
 ```

-Breaking down what each component means

- * `-D` means we are defining a variable in the form `X=Y`
- * `CROSS_COMPILER_PREFIX` which is used to specify the toolchain to be used for
-    cross-compilation.
-The toolchain cannot be changed after a build directory
-    is initialised.
-For further details, please see the "Cross Compiling"
-    section below.
- * `CMAKE_TOOLCHAIN_FILE` is variable understood by CMake and tells it to load the specified file as a
-   'toolchain' file.
-A toolchain file is able to setup the C compiler, linker etc that should be used.
-In this
-   case we assume a typical project layout with the seL4 kernel in a 'kernel' directory at the top level.
-The
-   '[gcc.cmake](https://github.com/seL4/seL4/blob/master/gcc.cmake)' file in it sets up C compilers and linkers
-   using the previously supplied `CROSS_COMPILER_PREFIX`
- * `-G Ninja` tells CMake that we want to generate Ninja build scripts as opposed to GNU Makefiles.
-Currently
-   only Ninja scripts are supported by parts of the kernel
- * `..` is the path to the top level `CMakeLists.txt` file that describes this project, generally this is
-   placed in the root directory so this parameter is typically `..`, but could be any path

-If all goes well you should now be able to build by doing
+After configuration, you can now build the project by invoking ninja:

 ```sh
 ninja
 ```

-And the resulting binaries will be placed in the `images/` subdirectory
+After the build has completed, the resulting binaries are available in the `images/` subdirectory.

 ### Configuration

+#### Types of Options

+CMake has two types of configuration options:

+ * *Boolean options*, which are are either `ON` or `OFF`,
+ * *String options*, which can be set to any value, subject to restrictions set by the project authors.

+String options can have 'hints', which specify can one of several fixed values.
+CMake configuration editors respect these and provide a radio selection.

+#### Selecting Options

-Many projects will have some degree of customisation available to them.
-Assuming a build directory that has been
+Many projects have some degree of customisation available via configuration options.
+Once the build directory is initialised,
-initialised with CMake you can do either
+you can use the following approaches to bring up a user-interface for option configuration:

+ * A `ncurses` based configuration:

 ```sh
 ccmake ..
 ```

-for a ncurses based configuration editor or
+ * Graphical configuration:

 ```sh
 cmake-gui ..
 ```

-for a graphical configuration editor.
-In both invocations the path `..` should be the same path as was used in the original `cmake` invocation.
+In both cases the path `..` should resolve to the same directory used in the build configuration.

-CMake itself has two different kinds of options:

- * Booleans: These are either `ON` or `OFF`
- * Strings: These can be set to any value, although they may be restricted to a set of values by whoever wrote the project.

-String options can have 'hints' given to them that they should only take on one of several fixed values.
-The
-CMake configuration editors will respect these and provide a radio selection.

-As you change configuration options the CMake scripts for the project are not continuously rerun.
-You can explicitly
+#### Changing option values

+Any changes to configuration options will not be reflected in the user interface unless explicitly
-rerun by telling it to '(c)onfigure'.
-This may result in additional options appearing in the configuration editor,
+requested by using `(c)onfigure`, which may result in changes to the options available.
-or some options being removed, depending on what their dependencies where.
-For example if there is option `A` that
-is dependent on option `B` being true, and you change `B` to true, `A` will not show up until you (c)onfigure and
+For example if option `A` depends on boolean option `B`, `A` will not show up until `B` is enabled and
-the CMake files are reprocessed.
+`(c)onfigure` is used to reprocess the CMake files.

-When you are done changing options you can either '(g)enerate and exit' or '(q)uit without generation'.
-If you
-quit without generating then your changes will be discarded, you may do this at any time.
-You will only be
-allowed to generate if you run (c)onfigure after doing any changes and CMake believes your configuration has
-reached a fixed point.

-After changing any options and generating call
+To exit the configuration interface, use `(g)enerate and exit` or `(q)uit without generation`.
+CMake
+will not permit generation if the configuration is incomplete (`(c)onfigure` must be run and all
+options set).

+To rebuild after changing configuration options, invoke ninja:

 ```sh
 ninja
 ```

-to rebuild the project.

 #### Initial configuration: